kitman20022002/trendmicro-fe/README.md

 ### TODO
 Didn't have time to do but however I aware of this issue

-- [ ] JSX if possible
+- [x] JSX if possible
 - [ ] Remove data-testid in production
 - [ ] Use .env.example
 - [ ] props validation (If use TypeScript it will solve the problem, but didn't have time)
-- [ ] Bonus: Use the geolocation browser API in order to find the user’s location, pre-populate the form and display the weather forecast when the page has loaded: didn't have time but |  Geolocation.getCurrentPosition()
+- [ ] Bonus: Use the geolocation browser API in order to find the user’s location, pre-populate the form and display the weather forecast when the page has loaded:
+      (didn't have time but | know how to do Geolocation.getCurrentPosition(), which then uses https://www.metaweather.com/api/location/search/?lattlong=36.96,-122.02 to get the city )

 - [x] Display the weather forecast for the next four days of the given location
 - [x] General description of the weather